-The application for the 2019-20 Grant Program for Dependents of Police, Fire, or Correctional Officers is available to download and print from this website.
-Use the 2019-20 application to apply for the spring 2020 and summer 2020 terms.
-Complete applications received by ISAC after the deadline dates (see How to Apply, above) will be processed only for subsequent terms, with June 15, 2020 as the final date of acceptance for the summer term.
+The application for the 2023-24 Grant Programs for Dependents of Police, Fire, or Correctional Officers is available to download and print from this website.
+Use the 2023-24 application to apply for the spring 2024 and summer 2024 terms.
+Complete applications received by ISAC after the deadline dates (see How to Apply, above) will be processed only for subsequent terms, with June 15, 2024 as the final date of acceptance for the summer term.
 To ensure you are also considered for other forms of financial aid, we remind you to complete and submit the Free Application for Federal Student Aid (FAFSA®) if you have not already done so.

 Applicants must reapply each academic year.

 Children of disabled police and fire officers need not have been born, legally adopted or in the legal custody of the officer before the disability occurred in order to receive this grant.